An Improved Baseline for Sentence-level Relation Extraction: Abstract

 \section{Abstract}

 Sentence-level relation extraction (RE) aims at identifying the relationship between two entities in a sentence.
 Many efforts have been devoted to this problem, while the best performing methods are still far from perfect.
-In this paper, we revisit two problems that affect the performance of existing relation classifiers, namely \textsc{entity representation} and \textsc{noisy or ill-defined labels}.
-Our improved RE baseline model, incorporated with entity representations with typed markers, achieves an $F_1$ of $74.6\%$ on TACRED, significantly outperforms previous SOTA methods.
-Furthermore, the presented new baseline achieves an $F_1$ of $91.1\%$ on the refined Re-TACRED dataset, demonstrating that the pre-trained language models achieve unexpectedly high performance on this task.
+In this paper, we revisit two problems that affect the performance of existing RE models, namely \textsc{entity representation} and \textsc{noisy or ill-defined labels}.
+Our improved RE baseline, incorporated with entity representations with typed markers, achieves an $F_1$ of $74.6\%$ on TACRED, significantly outperforms previous SOTA methods.
+Furthermore, the presented new baseline achieves an $F_1$ of $91.1\%$ on the refined Re-TACRED dataset, demonstrating that the pretrained language models~(PLMs) achieve high performance on this task.
 We release our code\footnote{\burl{https://github.com/wzhouad/RE_improved_baseline}} to the community for future research.